RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

   * Even though individual "unpopular" president, like Trump, demostrated an intense emotion during his speech, this group as a whole does not differ much from the "popular" one in term of emotion level.

 3. Network visualization

-ftp://ftp.ruxuepeng.tech/network.html
-I created a public website to allow you play with it.
+[My website](www.ruxuepeng.tech) <--I created a public website to allow you play with it.